dgigalo/linux-sysadmin-interview-questions/README.md

 * What is LUKS?
 How to use it?

-#### [[⬆]](#toc) <a name='network'>Networking Questions:</a>

-* What is localhost and why would ```ping localhost``` fail?
-* What is the similarity between "ping" & "traceroute" ?
-How is traceroute able to find the hops.
-* What is the command used to show all open ports and/or socket connections on a machine?
-* Is 300.168.0.123 a valid IPv4 address?
-* Which IP ranges/subnets are "private" or "non-routable" (RFC 1918)?
-* What is a VLAN?
-* What is ARP and what is it used for?
-* What is the difference between TCP and UDP?
-* What is the purpose of a default gateway?
-* What is command used to show the routing table on a Linux box?
-* A TCP connection on a network can be uniquely defined by 4 things.
-What are those things?
-* When a client running a web browser connects to a web server, what is the source port and what is the destination port of the connection?
-* How do you add an IPv6 address to a specific interface?
-* You have added an IPv4 and IPv6 address to interface eth0.
-A ping to the v4 address is working but a ping to the v6 address gives you the response ```sendmsg: operation not permitted```.
-What could be wrong?
-* What is SNAT and when should it be used?
-* Explain how could you ssh login into a Linux system that DROPs all new incoming packets using a SSH tunnel.
-* How do you stop a DDoS attack?
-* How can you see content of an ip packet?
-* What is IPoAC (RFC 1149)?
-* What will happen when you bind port 0?

 #### [[⬆]](#toc) <a name='mysql'>MySQL questions:</a>

 * How do you create a user?